hnOsmium0001/imgui-command-palette/README.md

 + Dynamic registration and unregistration of commands
 + Subcommands (prompting a new set of options after user selected a top-level command)
 + Fuzzy search of commands and subcommands
-    + Highlighting of matched characters (requires setting a separate font)
+    + Highlighting of matched characters
+        + Option: setting custom font
+        + Option: setting custom text color

 ## Planned Features
 + [ ] Support for std::string_view